National Statistics (U.S. Catastrophe Record 1998 – 2008) by RMIIA

 A list of recent disasters, losses, and interesting facts.
 For example, 2005 was the most costly year on record for the insurance industry, in terms of natural disasters.
 The year saw 27 named tropical storms, 15 of which were hurricanes.

-Here are tips from FEMA to collect critical records to have on hand to help ease the process of rebuilding after a disaster.
+Tips and reminders from FEMA to ensure you have the right critical records on hand to help ease the process of rebuilding after a disaster.

 Historical Flood Risk & Cost